alifsiregar/social-media/README.md

 In order to view all available users, navigate to the home page.
 To see the detail of each user, click the `DETAILS` button on the user card.
 This will bring you to the user detail page.
 In here, you can see all the posts and albums that the user currently have.
 You can also add additional posts by clicking the `Add New Post` button and filling in the required fields.
 To delete a post, click the `DELETE` button on the post card.
 To see the details of a post, click the `DETAILS` button to navigate to the post detail page.
 Here, you can edit the post if you'd like by filling in the required fields and clicking the `SUBMIT` button.
 You can also see the comments of the post and also add additional comments.
 To delete a comment, simply click the `DELETE` button on the comment card.
 To edit a comment, click the `DETAILS` button and fill in the required fields.
 Finally, to see the photos inside the album that the user have, click the `DETAILS` button on the album card in the user detail page.
 This will bring you to the album detail page.
 To see the detail of a photo, click on the card of the photo you'd like to see.
 This will bring you to the photo detail page, where the title and a bigger resolution image is available.

-All data are provided by the JSONPlaceholder [website](https://jsonplaceholder.typicode.com/).
+All data are provided by [JSONPlaceholder](https://jsonplaceholder.typicode.com/).

 ## Tech Stack